Ultra creamy italian style Mushroom & Green Garlic Risotto. It is so rich and delicious that no-one will believe that it is vegan!

 - Blitz until completely smooth (this only takes a minute or two).

-- Remove the lid from your sauté pan and stir in your cashew cream.
+Remove the lid from the sauté pan and stir in the cashew cream.

 - Taste and season.